ilyaperepelitsa/CV/README.md

 step.
 Generally I like L1 and L2 regressions a lot - one of the most naturally interpretable parameter output to explain and visualize.

-* MNIST - scored top 25% (initial 22%).
+* MNIST - scored top 25% (initial 22%) with 99.4% a.
 Bayesian Ridge worked
 in this case but there's more room for improvement - I was testing raw hyperparameter approach with no feature engineering.
 It's gonna be the next step.
 Generally I like L1 and L2 regressions a lot - one of the most naturally